lucasm/lucasm/README.md

 ## Open Source

-For contractual reasons, I use GitHub only for open source contributions.
-Take a look below.
+I only use GitHub for open source contributions due to contractual obligations.
+Feel free to take a look below.